sharandac/My-TTGO-Watch/WATCHFACE.md

 [here is a manual how create your own font file](https://github.com/lvgl/lv_font_conv/)

 # image
-A label entry looks like this:
+A image entry looks like this:
 ```json
 "image": [
 	{